Esukhia/teachingtibetan.com/docs/interaction/written-correspondence.md

 <!-- div:right-panel -->

-> Can engage in real-time online exchanges with more than one participant, recognising the communicative intentions of each contributor, but may not understand details or implications without further explanation.
-Can post online accounts of social events, experiences and activities referring to embedded links and media and sharing personal feelings.
+> Can compose personal letters giving news and expressing thoughts about abstract or cultural topics such as music or film.
+Can compose letters expressing different opinions and giving detailed accounts of personal feelings and experiences.
+Can reply to an advertisement in writing and ask for further information on items that interest them.
+Can compose basic formal e-mails/letters (e.g. to make a complaint and request action).